eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.2 Wallet Providers

 Wallet Providers are Member States or organisations either mandated or recognised by Member States making a Wallet Solution available to Users.
-The terms and conditions of the mandate or recognition are for each Member State to determine.
+All Wallet Solutions must be certified as described in [Chapter 7](#7-security-and-data-protection).

-The Wallet Providers make available to a User, through an instance of their Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
+The Wallet Providers make available to a User, through an instance of their Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User sole control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
 From a technical viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.
 As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers also provide Wallet Unit Attestations (WUA) to the Wallet Unit.

 Wallet Providers are responsible for ensuring compliance with the requirements for Wallet Solutions.